 It began the first day.
 Our building sites often attract crowds of Haitian children.
 This one was no different.
 Among the children who showed up was a small boy with a foot slashed by a machete.

 "Pastor Z," as his church warmly called him, saw the boy.
-He rummaged around in the Work and Witness truck until he found a first-aid kit.
+He rummaged around in the Nazarene Mission Team truck until he found a first-aid kit.
 As the other men started to work on the building, he began cleaning out the wound, bandaging it properly so that healing could take place.

 Word spread quickly in that rural area.
 "Pastor Z" became "Nurse Z." He cleaned old, infected wounds.
 He stanched infections and dispensed aspirins.
 Most of it was simple first-aid work.
 Still, to those rural Haitians, Rev. Zollinhoffer was a miracle healer.

 The rest of the team put together a metal church building.
 That was a real Kingdom victory.
 A new altar was built to give sinners a place to ask forgiveness.
-Those tin walls and roof would soon ring with shouts of joy and praise.
-Over to one side of the building site the Kingdom struck back in another way.
+Those sheet metal walls and roof would soon ring with shouts of joy and praise.
+Over to one side of the building site, the Kingdom struck back in another way.
 There, under the shade of a mango tree, the lame began to walk again, and the sick found healing.

 When He was here on earth, Jesus had a special place for children.
 Through the years they have continued to be of special concern to Kingdom people.

-A Nazarene nutrition program aimed at young children got under way years ago in Haiti with missionary Carolyn Parsons.
+A Nazarene nutrition program aimed at young children got underway years ago in Haiti with missionary Carolyn Parsons.
 Right now we have five centers in operation.
-Severely malnourished children under five years old get two nutritious meals daily for up to three months.
+Severely malnourished children under five years old get two nutritious meals daily for bup to three months.
 During this time their mothers must also spend five mornings a week at the center.
 There they learn to feed properly balanced meals, using only the most meager resources.

 We are trying to set up an ever-expanding network of village health agents.
 Dr. Judy D'Amico came and spent four years working with a program to put a "health evangelist" in every local church.
 This would ensure that at least one person in every local Nazarene church had some training in proper sanitation, preventive health care, and good nutrition.
 We are also trying to give some basic health education to every Nazarene pastor in Haiti.